-Quiz statistics aren’t available for quizzes with more than 100 questions or 1,000 attempts (i.e., more than 1,000 quiz submissions from students for a single quiz).
+Quiz statistics aren’t available for Classic Quizzes with more than 100 questions or 1,000 attempts (i.e., more than 1,000 quiz submissions from students for a single quiz).
 When you click on the Quiz Statistics link for a quiz that exceeds these maximum values for questions or attempts, the following message appears:

 Please consult the “Canvas Quiz Item Analysis” document for more information on the benefits and limitations of Canvas quiz statistics.

 Item analysis may not generate results within specific quizzes.
 Here are a few limitations to consider within analysis reports.